 Use these to plan creative, engaging, rigorous instruction at all levels.

-Instead of grading every homework assignment, assess overall work habits by scoring work in batches with a homework rubric.
+For those smaller, repetitive tasks.
+Instead of grading every assignment individually, assess overall work habits by scoring work in batches with this holistic rubric.
+Teacher’s manual is included to explain the process.

 Reflecting on Your Practice